Kingsland explosion: The building

 In March 1916, World War I was in progress.
-Although the United States was neutral in the conflict, the country was selling war supplies to the Allied Powers due to the British blockade of Germany, meaning that the Allies were the only potential customers.
+Although the United States was neutral in the conflict at that time, the country was selling war supplies to the Allied powers due to the British blockade of Germany, meaning that the Allies were the only potential customers.
 Munitions, including shells, shell cases, shrapnel, and powder were shipped to Kingsland from over 100 different factories.
 At the foundry they were assembled for shipment to Russia.
-Producing 3 million shells per month, the factory was a worthy objective for German saboteurs.
+Producing three million shells per month, the factory was a worthy objective for German saboteurs.

 Building 30 was used exclusively for cleaning out shells; it contained 48 workbenches.
 On the bench in front of each employee was a pan of gasoline and a small rotating machine operated by a belt.
 The cleaning process included several steps: